wikimedia/operations-software-netbox/docs/models/vpn/l2vpn.md

 !!! note
     Designating the type as VPWS, EPL, EP-LAN, EP-TREE will limit the L2VPN instance to two terminations.

+### Status

+The operational status of the L2VPN.
+By default, the following statuses are available:

+* Active (default)
+* Planned
+* Faulty

+!!! tip "Custom L2VPN statuses"
+    Additional L2VPN statuses may be defined by setting `L2VPN.status` under the [`FIELD_CHOICES`](../../configuration/data-validation.md#field_choices) configuration parameter.

+!!! info "This field was introduced in NetBox v4.3."

 ### Identifier

 An optional numeric identifier.
 This can be used to track a pseudowire ID, for example.